 Rate Limiting

 Rate limiting is one of those things that sounds boring until you need it.
 An API consumer hammers your endpoint 10,000 times in a minute.
 A background job hits a third-party service so fast it gets your account banned.
 A login form gets brute-forced.
-Suddenly, rate limiting is the most important thing in your application.
+In the right places, rate limiting is essential protection.
+In the wrong places, it frustrates legitimate users for no meaningful gain.

 Laravel has built-in rate limiting for HTTP routes and queued jobs.
 For finer control over job throttling, Spatie's laravel-rate-limited-job-middleware provides a fluent API with configurable time windows and backoff strategies.
-This chapter covers both, with practical patterns for keeping your application well-behaved.
+This chapter covers both — how to apply rate limiting, and where it actually makes sense.

 Rate limiting HTTP routes